yaukeywang/raytracingthenextweek/README.md

 # raytracinginoneweekend
-Code of Ray Tracing in One Weekend.
+Code of Ray Tracing The Next Week.